Max Verstappen fumes with Red Bull team towards end of US Grand Prix qualifying

 The dirty air of Perez’s car seemingly had an impact, meaning he was only third-fastest at the time behind Charles Leclerc and Lewis Hamilton.

-“Well done, well f****** done there!” shouted Verstappen over his team radio.
+“Well done, well f****** done there!” shouted Verstappen over his team radio, unhappy at his team for where they placed both cars on track.

 Verstappen, ultimately, qualified only sixth on the grid after exceeding track limits in his final run, demoting him down the order.